ansleysze/BracketPDA/README.md

 # BracketPDA
-Simulate a PDA by final state in Python that accepts a string containing balanced brackets of different types.
-A valid string starts and ends with an exclamation point (!)
+This Python project implements a Pushdown Automaton (PDA) to validate strings for balanced bracket sequences.
+The PDA simulates the behavior of a stack machine to check whether the brackets in a given string are properly balanced.
+Provide input strings when prompted.
+Make sure the input string starts and ends with an exclamation mark (!) .

 The program should simulate the way a PDA would process strings.
 The PDA’s components (e.g. states, transitions, stack) should be represented through some methods or data structures in Python.

+Features
+Validates strings for balanced bracket sequences.
+Handles the following bracket types: (), [], {}, <>.
+Handles nested brackets.
+Provides detailed error messages for invalid strings.
+Implemented using Python.